-In order to ensure that the school obtains value for money, except where a School opts to retain services provided by the Local Authority.
-The governing body must formally agree and document the value above which written quotations should be obtained, For purchases of less than the agreed amount, quotations are advisable where appropriate.
-These should be retained for auditing purposes.
+In order to ensure that the school obtains value for money, except where a school opts to retain services provided by the Local Authority, the governing body must formally agree and document the value above which written quotations should be obtained.
+For purchases of less than the agreed amount, quotations are advisable where appropriate.
+These should be retained as evidence that the school has achieved value for money.